KC-software-en/QuizMe/CONTRIBUTING.md

 ## Code of Conduct

-Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md) in place.
+Please note that GitHub has a [Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct#overview-and-purpose) in place.
 By participating, you are expected to uphold this code.
 Be respectful and considerate in all interactions.

 ## Getting Help